ENGIE is creating a greener future by unifying its data.

 With the help of collaboration tools integrated into its CRM, ENGIE has been able to improve coordination between its account teams, promote information sharing, and increase productivity.
 This helps to ensure that clients’ needs are addressed with “one voice.”

-ENGIE has also standardized its account management processes across its sales teams and business units using the platform’s account planning tools.
+ENGIE has also standardised its account management processes across its sales teams and business units using the platform’s account planning tools.
 Sales team members now have access to valuable insights to close new deals, build stronger relationships with customers, and grow existing accounts.

 Since implementing its account management tools, the company has seen a 1.7 times increase in opportunities created — even during COVID-19.